xorrkaz/ncrcfun/oper-data.md

 </data>

 ```
-NOTE: XPATH is being used for a specific query of the oper-status of a single interface.
+NOTE: Because the `-x` option is specified, [XPath](https://www.w3schools.com/xml/xpath_intro.asp) is being used for a specific query of the oper-status of a single interface.

-Finally, the models above represent the beginning of what types of oper-data are enabled by default over a model-driven interface via polled.
+Finally, the models above represent the beginning of what types of oper-data are enabled by default over a model-driven interface via polling.
 More oper-data models will be delivered in future releases of software.

 ## Non-default oper-data

-There are 2 types of non-default oper-data.
+There are two types of non-default oper-data.
 One type provided through an onboard Operational Data Manager (or ODM).
 Another type is SNMP.

 ### Operational Data Manager